com-junkawasaki/resourcebox/README.md

 # ResourceBox

-**TypeBox-inspired RDF Resource type builder with SHACL validation and OWL ontology support for TypeScript**
+**TypeBox-inspired RDF Resource type builder with SHACL Core validation, RDFS/OWL Lite reasoning, and Neptune SigV4 client for TypeScript**

 ResourceBox provides a clean, TypeScript-first API for defining RDF resources, OWL ontologies, and SHACL constraints.
 Inspired by TypeBox's elegant design, ResourceBox brings type safety and validation to the semantic web.